How much is gap insurance in Maine?

 How much is gap insurance in Maine by age group?

-The table below shows the average gap insurance rates in Maine by age.
+The table below lists the average gap insurance rates in Maine based on age.

 Age groupAuto insurance rates with gap premiumGap premium